aineko-m/iveeCore/README.md

 You'll probably want root access to whatever box you plan on running iveeCore on, but this isn't strictly required.
 As for the resource use, a VPS is likely the minimum required setup for full functionality.
 [A VM on a desktop is fine too](http://k162space.com/2014/03/14/eve-development-environment/).

 The largest chunk of used DB space will come from the (CREST enabled) market history and with time also market prices.
-Expect each of those tables to consume roughly 1MB per day per region (if fetching all relevant market items).
+The initial history data pull for the 6 most active (default) market regions makes the DB go to about 1.2GB in size.
+Adding more regions doesn't scale linearly though, as when there is no market activity for items, they produce no data.

 The necessary amount of cache memory to avoid hot data being evicted is strongly dependant on the usage pattern.
 Users should carefully monitor their caches (and review their applications data requirements) before trying to cache objects that won't be read again before expiry, potentially causing cache thrashing.